BiologicalRecordsCentre/recorder-feedback-content/README.md

 This code can be used to generate static feedback items containing retrospective and/or prospective content.
 This means the content is typically generated periodically, or triggered by specific criteria.
 Some examples of feedback items:

  - A periodic (weekly / monthly / yearly) item reporting recording activity on a past time period
- - A recording 'receipt' sent responsively to a recorder making a visit to a site and observing a perticular species
+ - A recording 'receipt' sent responsively to a recorder making a visit to a site and observing a particular species
- - A recording 'forecast' highlighing species that might be able to be observed in a future time period
+ - A recording 'forecast' highlighting species that might be able to be observed in a future time period

 This code is not well suited for 'on-the-fly' feedback delivered to a recorder whilst they are 'in the field' engaging in recording activity.
-Those sorts of feedback are best delivered directly through recording apps.
+Those sorts of feedback are best delivered directly through recording apps such as iRecord.

-## How it works
+## How it works (in summary)

  * Email generation pipeline managed by R package {targets}
  * Email content and rendering managed using R markdown